From BR Bullpen

 At age 26, Cronin became player/manager of the Senators in 1933.
 In his first year at the helm, he led the club to an American League pennant, losing in the World Series to the New York Giants.
 He also hit .309 that year, finished second in MVP voting, and was the starting shortstop in the inaugural All-Star Game.
 He returned to the All-Star Game again the following year.

-After the 1934 season, the Senators sold player/manager Cronin to the Boston Red Sox for $225,000 (one of the first significant acquisitions by new Boston owner Tom Yawkey).
+After the 1934 season, the Senators sold player/manager Cronin to the Boston Red Sox for $225,000 (one of the first significant acquisitions by new Boston owner Tom Yawkey), as they needed the money during the Depression.
 With the Red Sox, he was selected to the All-Star team five more times, and as skipper, he led the team when a young Ted Williams was brought up from the minors.
 By 1942, he was primarily a pinch hitter for the team, and the following season, he set an AL record with 5 pinch home runs.

 Cronin retired as a player early in the 1945 campaign, ending his career with a .301 batting average.
 He remained on as the Red Sox manager though, leading the club to a pennant in 1946.
 After the 1947 season, he moved into the Boston front office as General Manager, a post he held through 1958.
 To this day, he remains the winningest manager in Red Sox history, with 1,071 wins, and his uniform number, #4, was retired by the team.